 Guests were invited to take a journey from land to sea, plunging beyond the surface of all things ordinary and dive into fantasy at the Canadian Opera Company’s 2019 Centre Stage Gala: Subaqueous.

-The annual Centre Stage Gala hosted by the Canadian Opera Company is the organization’s principal fundraising event of the season.
+The annual Centre Stage Gala hosted by the Canadian Opera Company is the organization’s principal fundraising event.
 Produced by Burstyn Inc, it was held at the Four Seasons Centre for Performing Arts and brought together Canada’s culture enthusiasts for the COC Ensemble Studio Competition, followed by an exclusive black-tie dining experience on stage.

 Inspired by the fantasy and fairytales found in the COC’s 2019/2020 season, the Burstyn team drew particular inspiration from the watery realm of Antonin Dvořák’s Rusalka (an opera that took inspiration from Hans Christian Anderson’s Little Mermaid )